-First, and most obviously, the model should be able to capture the potential general equilibrium effects of tax evasion that induce changes in the relative prices of factors of production and products.
-Any tax advantage from evasion will be reflected in expected factor income or firms' expected profits; the potential mobility of resources, especially labor, will lead to the necessary price adjustments until the advantage is eliminated.
-This general equilibrium model should allow for differences in endowments and preferences, so that different groups may benefit differently from changes in relative prices.
+The features that a model must have to capture these distributional effects are [4]: first and foremost, the model should capture the potential general equilibrium effects of tax evasion that induce changes in the relative prices of factors of production and products.
+Any tax advantage from evasion will be reflected in expected factor income or firms' expected profits.
+The potential mobility of resources, especially labor, will then lead to the necessary price adjustments until the advantage is eliminated.
+The general equilibrium model should also allow for differences in endowments and preferences, so that different groups may benefit differently from changes in relative prices.

 Second, the model should incorporate uncertainty in an individual's or a firm's decision to evade taxes in at least one sector of the economy.
-This uncertainty may simply reflect tax evasion as an opportunity facing the agent.
-More broadly, it may reflect the possibility that at some point the agent may be subject to taxation.
+This uncertainty simply reflects tax evasion as an opportunity facing the individual or firm that has a random payoff; that is, evasion may be successful or it may be detected by authorities, each with associated probabilities and consequences.